In This Section:

 - Notes (optional) – If either the enrolment requirements or the completion requirements need some clarification, there may be special notes inserted in either area.

-- Course Groups (program dependent) – Many programs, especially programs that can recognize a selection from a number courses from many other departments to fulfil program requirements, will list courses grouped by category.
+- Course Groups (program dependent) – Many programs, especially programs that can recognize a selection from a number of courses from many other departments to fulfil program requirements, will list courses grouped by category.

 Programs offered by the Faculty that may be used to complete a degree can have the status of a Specialist, Major, or Minor.